One side of office warm, other side fine: zone damper stuck

 What we were told

 One side of the office gets warm air from the ceiling vents while the other side is fine.
-A previous contractor said the duct to that zone might be disconnected or damaged, and that the ceiling would need to be opened to check.
+It has been that way for a while now.
+Opening up the false ceiling to chase the ductwork feels like a big job.

 What we checked